Nevada Library Association Bylaws

 There shall be standing committees to assist the board of trustees in formulating policy and carrying out activities in areas of continuing NLA concern and effort.
 These standing committees shall be: annual meetings, awards, bylaws, elections, finance, government relations, intellectual freedom, library planning, membership, personnel development, publications, publicity, young reader's award and such other committees as the board of trustees shall deem necessary.
 The duties of these committees shall be those usually associated with such committees and as outlined in the NLA Handbook or as specified in these bylaws.

 a.
-All committee chairpersons shall serve one-year terms, with the exception of 1) the intellectual freedom and government relations chairpersons, who shall serve two year terms as described in the NLA Handbook, and 2) the personnel development committee chairperson, who shall serve three year terms (beginning in 1996).
+All committee chairpersons shall serve one-year terms at the discretion of the president and the executive board, with the exception of 1) the intellectual freedom and government relations chairpersons, who shall serve two year terms as described in the NLA Handbook, and 2) the personnel development committee chairperson, who shall serve three year terms (beginning in 1996).
 The term of the intellectual freedom chairperson begins in the odd numbered year.
 The term of the government relations chairperson begins in the even numbered year.
 The latter is jointly appointed by the president and president-elect.

 Section 4.
 Special Committees.